wso2/docs-choreo-dev/en/docs/tutorials/create-your-first-rest-api.md

 The REST API you designed is currently available only in the Web Editor.
 To use it, you need to save it in the Choreo Console.
 You can do this by committing the REST API configuration into a private repository in GitHub that is maintained by Choreo as follows:

-1. Click **Sync with Choreo Upstream** in the bottom panel of the page (highlighted in red).
+1. Click **Sync with Choreo Upstream** in the bottom pane of the page (highlighted in red).

     In the message that appears, click **Sync my changes with Choreo**.

-2. In the left panel, enter a commit message (e.g., `Implement REST API`) and click the tick.
+2. In the left pane, enter a commit message (e.g., `Implement REST API`) and click the tick.

     ![Commit message](../assets/img/tutorials/rest-api/commit-message.png){.cInlineImage-full}

     Select **Yes** in the message that appears to specify that you need the changes to be staged.

-3. To push the changes to the private GitHub repository maintained by Choreo, click **0↓ 1↑** in the bottom panel.
+3. To push the changes to the private GitHub repository maintained by Choreo, click **0↓ 1↑** in the bottom pane.

     !!! info
         This icon appears only after the committing process is completed.